McCoubs/Maze-Generator/README.md

 - All of the functionality within a Maze and Cells are defined within their methods and respective files

+## General Usage

+- To use the Maze or Cell classes, import them as your project needs
+- The constructor and the generate() method are the 2 basic uses of the Maze class
+  - all other methods and their prototypes are defined within the Maze Class

+### Constructor

+- the constructor of the Maze class allows for 2 inputs, width and height
+- the constructor creates a basic maze, un-traversed with default Cells

+### `generate()`

+- to create a maze with a path, call the generate() method on the Maze object, methods returns the Maze object's context

 ## Command-Line Setup Instructions

 - Clone the repo locally onto your system
 - Navigate to main directory within a terminal and run `npm install`
 - run ```node ~pathToSrcFolder\main {width} {height} {easy}``` from your terminal
   - {width} and {height} correspond to the desired width and height of the Maze generated
   - {easy} corresponds to a boolean, true or false(by default), sets easy mode for user

 ## Command-Line Running Instructions

-### Navigation/Terminal Outputs
+### Terminal Outputs

 #### Winning
 Upon arriving at the final room, the user will be congratulated, and the terminal process will end